cosmos/ibc-go/docs/ibc/proposals.md

 An active substitute client allows headers to be submitted during the voting period to prevent accidental expiry once the proposal passes.

-# How to revive an expired client with a governance proposal
+# How to recover an expired client with a governance proposal

 See also the relevant documentation: [ADR-026, IBC client recovery mechanisms](../architecture/adr-026-ibc-client-recovery-mechanisms.md)

 ### Preconditions
 - The chain is updated with ibc-go >= v1.1.0.
 - Recovery parameters are set to `true` for the Tendermint light client (this determines if a governance proposal can be used).
-If the recovery parameters are set to `false`, recovery will require modifying the migration code.
-In this case the easiest thing to do is probably just to mint back the tokens during migration in the next hub upgrade.
+If the recovery parameters are set to `false`, recovery will require custom migration code.
 - The client identifier of an active client for the same connection.
 - The governance deposit.